Riliumph/til/英語/ECC/Power4/Grammer/B_Unit2.md

 A small gallery in Paris was featured in a certain magazine.

-Approximately half of the paintings in the gallery were drawn by art college students, and their work is highly regarded by art critics.

-Approximately half of the paintings in the gallery were drawn by art college students, and their work is rated highly regarded by art critics.
+Approximately half of the paintings in the gallery were drawn by art college students, and their works are highly regarded by art critics.

-workの単複
-`their work`とすると、前文の`half of the paintings`を一つと捉えた全体の話をすることになる。
-対して`their works`とすると、`half of the paintings`の内のいずれかになる。
-ただし、そういう表現をする場合は、`some pieces of their works`とした方が良いのかもしれない。

 高く評価する Evaluate vs Rate